BDC Hamburger Icon

 TipBottom line

-Make sure your business uses the best CRM software to keep track of sales leads and customer relationships.
+Make sure your business uses the best customer relationship management software to keep track of sales leads and customer relationships.

 5. Dig deeper.

-Educating your sales representatives about price, features and benefits is essential, but devote discussion to the psychological reasons customers buy as well.
+Educating your sales reps about price, features and benefits is essential but devote discussion to the psychological reasons customers buy as well.
 Knowledge of consumer behavior can help your sales reps close more deals.
 Experiment with different customer types and client personalities in your role-playing exercises.
 See more on this in the examples below.

 6. Reduce the pressure.